CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 2. Ability to Listen

-Per Bo Monroe:

-> You have to be able to listen very carefully hear to what your client is really asking for versus what he/she may be asking for at face value.
-“Listening” encompasses asking good questions
+>**Bo:** You have to be able to listen very carefully hear to what your client is really asking for versus what he/she may be asking for at face value.
+"Listening" encompasses asking good questions.

-**CHAT IMAGE HERE**
+>**Cristina:** Oh, yeah, reading between the lines!

+>**Steve:** That's a good point.
+Clients usually assume you know all about their business and general things about their problem.
+Sometimes getting results means putting on the deerstalker hat.

+>**Bo:** Example: we've learned the hard way that clients don't always really know what platform (!) they should really be targeting.
+We've built web apps that the client later decided should be mobile, and vice versa.
+More careful inquiry, poking and prodding at the early stages, versus, simply taking the ask at face value would have saved both of us time & $.

+>**Cristina:** And also, the client needs to feel that they're actually heard right?

+>**Cristina:** It's a careful line to listen between the lines and making the customer not feel like they're heard and just sensing arrogance from the consultant.

 ## 3. Expectation Management